wwpass/passhub-docs/docs/50-browser-extension.md

 #### 3. Payment Card Autofill

 When the extension icon is clicked on a page with a payment card form, the extension detects specific field names and shows a list of stored cards.
-Just select the desired card to auto fill its data.
+Just select the desired card to autofill its data.

 ![Card autofill](/img/card-autofill.png)

 ## Firefox

-Due to the difference in browser architecture, Firefox and Chrome/Safari extensions are different too.
+Due to the difference in browser architecture, the Firefox and Chrome/Safari extensions are different too.
 Particularly, The Firefox extension is more self-contained: you need to log in directly to the extension.

 ### Installation

 On your desktop Firefox, open the link https://addons.mozilla.org/en-US/firefox/addon/passhub-net/.

-Click the "Add to Firefox" button
+Click the "Add to Firefox" button.

 ![Add Extension Page](/img/firefox-add-extension.png)